 PETITION: Urge United States Senator Bernie Sanders to Run for President in 2016

-Sign DSA's petition urging openly democratic socialist Bernie Sanders (Independent-Vermont) to run for President in 2016 to further a desperately needed political revolution in the United States.
+Sign DSA's petition urging openly democratic socialist Bernie Sanders (I-Vermont) to run for President in 2016 to further a desperately needed political revolution in the United States.

 Blog of the DSA Labor Network.